bitspittle/limp/README.md

 Limp defines a special character, called the `Placeholder`, represented by `_`.

-On its own, it is an inert thing, but you can define methods which check if a Placeholder was passed in as an argument.
-If so, you could use it as an indicator that the user wants to use some default value.
+On its own, it is an inert thing, but you can define methods which check if a `Placeholder` was passed in as an argument.
+If so, it should indicate that the user wants to use some reasonable, default value.

-Limp also provides a `PlacholderConverter` class you can use to accomlish this behavior in your own method.
+Limp also provides a `PlacholderConverter` class you can use to accomplish this default behavior in your own method.

 For example, the `IntRange` method uses this to allow people to shortcut passing in an upper bound value: